 Doctor of Philosophy, Educational Studies- University of Cincinnati

 Master of Education, Secondary Education- University of Cincinnati

 Bachelor of Science, Secondary Education- University of Cincinnati

 Joseph started at the LAC in 2013.
 Prior to his current position, he coordinated the writing tutoring services at UC Clermont and has now stepped into the role of coordinator of the Academic Writing Center.
-Additionally, he has been an English instructor since 2008 and is currently completing his doctorate in educational studies.
+Additionally, he has been an English instructor since 2008 and has completed his doctorate in educational studies.
 Although Joseph’s interests are quite extensive, his primary concentration is on helping the UC students become stronger college writers, building their writing acumen regardless of their discipline.

 Program Coordinator for Peer Tutoring